New RIS principal begins Vt. journey

 Starting with the Skarzynski administration, all entrances to the RIS and RMS will flow through Keefe Gymnasium during normal school hours for school safety reasons, and visitors will need a photo ID, a visitor’s badge and an appointment if contact with students is required.

-A new fifth-grade teacher, several para-educators, a special education teacher and a professional to work in the therapy room at RIS are all plans in the works, along with the establishment of a relationship and community-building block in the beginning of every day, when classrooms, teachers and students can work on connecting with one another before they begin their studies.
+A new fifth-grade teacher, several para-educators, a special-education teacher and a professional to work in the therapy room at RIS are all plans in the works, along with the establishment of a relationship and community-building block at the beginning of every day, when classrooms, teachers and students can work on connecting with one another before they begin their studies.

 “Rather than kids rushing off into class ... the first 45 minutes of the day will be specific, purposeful time around building community in the classrooms and working with resiliency training,” Skarzynski said.
 “How are we helping kids adjust and adapt to the things they might be going through?”